isomerpages/mlaw-cmc/_partner-with-us/3-assembly-skits-for-school.md

 <p style="text-align: justify">The CMC in collaboration with the Ministry of Education (MOE) has rolled out school assembly skits titled “Keep the Peace” in 2017.
 These interactive skits use a unique method of puppet ventriloquism to raise the awareness of conflict self-management techniques among upper primary and secondary school students.</p>

 <p style="text-align: justify">Each skit is about 20 minutes long.
 Embedded in each skit is the 5-step process of conflict self-management called F.O.C.U.S.
 Students will also have the opportunity to participate in a Question and Answer with the puppet ventriloquist and stand to win prizes.
-The CMC is offering these “Keep the Peace” skits to any primary or secondary school in Singapore **free of charge**.</p>
+The CMC is offering these “Keep the Peace” skits to any primary or secondary school in Singapore <b>free of charge</b>.</p>

 **Request for Keep the Peace Assembly Skits**